na-na-hi/renget/archive/oaicards.md

 Doing `{{NPC}}:` also does nothing.
 Your frontend does nothing with it.
 It will stay as it is.
 Do `NPC:` instead, this is a format that plays and scripts use so the AI is more familiar with it, plus it's cheaper on tokens.

-Here is another mistake that even I am guilty of making in quite a few of my bots.
+Here is another mistake that even I am guilty of making in quite a few of my early cards.
 `{{char}}: Come here CUPCAKE`
 `{{char}}: Stop talkin' about coffee, cheetos, 'n' chicken.`